 The Agency has adopted applicable accounting standards for its investments which clarify that fair value is an exit price, representing the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date.
 The Agency utilizes market data or assumptions that market participants would use in pricing.
 Investments in money market funds and certificates of deposit are reported at amortized cost, which approximates fair value.
 All investments in U.S. agencies notes and bonds and the South Carolina Investment Pool are reported at fair value and are categorized within the fair value hierarchy established under accounting principles generally accepted in the United States of America ("GAAP").
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-Gains or losses that result from market fluctuation are reported in the current period.
-As of December 31, 2019, investments in certificates of deposit and the South Carolina Investment Pool are valued using amortized cost, while all of the Agency's investments in U.S. agencies notes and bonds are valued using significant other observable inputs (Level 2 inputs), such as bonds valued by a pricing service that uses matrix pricing or a price or yield of a similar bond.
+Gains or losses that result from market fluctuation are reported in the Carolina Investment Pool are valued using amortized cost, while all of the Agency's investments in U.S. agencies notes and bonds are valued using significant other observable inputs (Level 2 inputs), such as bonds valued by a pricing service that uses matrix pricing or a price or yield of a similar bond.